-Create a public-facing web destination that gives citizens access to performance metrics.
+Create a public-facing destination that gives citizens access to performance metrics.

 The ArcGIS Performance Management solution was leveraged to create a web destination showing quarterly departmental metrics.

-The Your City at Work destination has improved transparency, enhanced public participation, and established the city as a leader in communication.
+The Your City at Work destination has improved transparency, enhanced public participation, and established the city as a leader in communication for others to follow.